procedure1/AutoBS/README.md

 ## Live Volume Control
 I hate reaching for my headset volume button during gameplay every other song to bump up a quiet song.
 Now you can do it with your controller during gameplay with ease.

-## Mixed Reality Portals
-Create circular or rectangular portals to see Beat Saber through a floating mixed reality window.

-NOTE: Requires `Virtual Desktop App`.
-Turn on Streaming > VR Passthrough > Environment.

-These Virtual Desktop setting work well for me: Pure Green Color (red:0, green:255, blue:0), Similarity: 10%, Smoothness: 25%, Opacity: 50%.
-Its best to use custom color schemes to avoid pure green in your maps.
-(The AutoBS config file lets you change the passthrough color if you prefer another color.)

 ## Beat Sage Cleaner